solacese/raspberry-pi-ultrasonic-sensor-mqtt/README.md

 If successful, you should see the following output:

 ```
-=== Starting MQTT producer ===
-Connecting MQTT client to Solace...
-MQTT client connected to Solace.
-Connecting to board...
 1583858715516 Available Pi-IO
 1583858715614 Connected Pi-IO
 1583858715619 Repl Initialized
->> Connected to the board!
-Enabling range of proxmity dection to be [10,50]cms
 Distance measurement: {"cm":18.299,"centimeters":18.299,"in":7.14,"inches":7.14}
 ```

-In addition, the distance will be published on the topic `SOLACE/DISTANCE/MEASUREMENT` for applications to subscribe to.